newvoicemedia/NewVoiceMedia.Pci.Integration/README.md

  - [Worldpay Online](https://newvoicemedia.atlassian.net/wiki/spaces/DP/pages/234288808/Taking+payments+via+Worldpay+Online)

 ## Build
+To build application by yourself, you need `.NET Core 2.0+` installed (it is not required for running it).
-To build from sources, execute `build.cmd` (no parameters needed).
+On 64 bit Windows, execute `build.cmd` (no parameters needed).
 Application will be built to directory `/publish`.
-Default target platform is 64bit Windows - to change this, change `--runtime` parameter in the script.
-Application is self-contained - `.NET Core 2.0+` is needed only for build, but not for running it.
+On other platforms, copy its content, change parameter `--runtime` and execute it in your shell.
+Available platforms:
+ - win-x86
+ - win-x64
+ - linux-x64
+ - osx-x64
+ - android